rarebreed/mercury/README.md

 The dilemma is how do you test a UI level component in a unit test?

-- enzyme: library from AirBnB to isolate react components and run them in jsdom
+- [enzyme][-enzyme]: library from AirBnB to isolate react components and run them in jsdom
-- jest: framework from Facebook built on top of jasmine that can take DOM snapshots
+- [AVA][-AVA]: a modern testing framework built from the ground for async parallel testing
-- typescript: language with good tooling and 3rd party support
+- [typescript][-ts]: language with good tooling and 3rd party support
-- rxjs: low-level state management and bridge capabilities
+- [rxjs][-rxjs]: low-level state management and bridge capabilities
+- [jsdom][-jsdom]: a javascript "browser" that implements the DOM API, and can execute javascript

 Integration tests are another interesting puzzle to solve.
 Most of what happens in cockpit boils down to: